ENRIQUESLGFP7/ENRIQUESLGFP7/README.md

 ### 👨‍💻 About me

-Electromechanical engineer with more than 15 years of experience in **automated manufacturing systems**, currently expanding my profile towards **data analysis** and **artificial intelligence applied to industry**.
+I am an electromechanical engineer with more than 15 years of experience in **automated manufacturing systems**, currently expanding my profile towards **data analysis** and **artificial intelligence applied to industry**.

 <img src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" width="30">